Functions for working with nullable values

 • x: The value to check for NULL.

-• alt: The value that the function returns if x is NULL.
+• alt: The value to return if x is NULL.

 Example